paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-073-development-of-energy-sources.md

 **(f) Personnel of other agencies** The Administrator is authorized to utilize, on a reimbursable basis, the services of any personnel made available by any department, agency, or instrumentality, including any independent agency of the Government.

-**(g) Advisory boards** The Administrator is authorized to establish advisory boards, in accordance with the provisions of the Federal Advisory Committee Act (Public Law 92–463), to advise with and make recommendations to the Administrator on legislation, policies, administration, research, and other matters.
+**(g) Advisory boards** The Administrator is authorized to establish advisory boards, in accordance with the provisions of chapter 10 of title 5, to advise with and make recommendations to the Administrator on legislation, policies, administration, research, and other matters.

 **(h) Employment of noncitizens** The Administrator is authorized to employ persons who are not citizens of the United States in expert, scientific, technical, or professional capacities whenever he deems it in the public interest.

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The Federal Advisory Committee Act, referred to in subsec. (g), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+2022—Subsec. (g).
+Pub.
+L. 117–286 substituted “chapter 10 of title 5,” for “the Federal Advisory Committee Act (Public Law 92–463),”.

 #### Transfer of Functions
 Energy Research and Development Administration terminated and functions vested by law in Administrator thereof transferred to Secretary of Energy (unless otherwise specifically provided) by sections 7151(a) and 7293 of this title.

 #### Termination of Advisory Boards
 Advisory boards established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a board established by the President or an officer of the Federal Government, such board is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a board established by the Congress, its duration is otherwise provided for by law.
-See sections 3(2) and 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, 776, set out in the Appendix to Title 5, Government Organization and Employees.
+See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

 <a id="section-5817"></a>